julius-boettger/dotfiles/README.md

+# This is a development branch for adding Wayland support!
+You should probably stick to `main` for now.

 # [NixOS](https://nixos.org/) configuration and other dotfiles
 > These dotfiles are what I daily drive at home, so you can be sure that they (kind of) work